-When we posted this some time ago, our focus was on the closure of clubs and venues around the UK and not so much a lament as a rally call to support the great places and incubators of music.
+When we posted about All the Clubs Have Been Closed Down some time ago, our focus was on the closure of clubs and venues around the UK and not so much a lament as a rally call to support the great places and incubators of music.
 The current crisis has given this new meaning and it’s worth a revisit to remind ourselves of the importance of the club and venue, and how much we miss them.
 Most importantly of all, write a note to self that once we reach the other side, we will support those clubs and venues like never before.
 They are in the main independent and will need every one of us queuing at the door.

 It’s the way of the club world – the promoters and club owners have a concept, an idea and they need a place to play it out.
 All that’s available are the forgotten buildings in the forgotten parts of town.
 They breathe life into those buildings, resuscitate them, and support the nightlife economy where no one else will go.
 That continues for a few years or a decade or so, but only until the light of the property developer finally starts to illuminate that part of town.
 The buildings and that part of town are no longer forgotten.
 And the club?
 “Thanks for keeping the place alive now it’s time to move on” is the message from City Hall.

 So that’s it.
 All the clubs have been closed down.
 You can’t really expect anything other than that from those elected to serve.
 With “multiple interests” they have more than just the clubbers to think about.
 They might talk about the night economy and the youth but beware the politician in a baseball cap.